Maple Ridge: A Place to Call Home

 If BC Housing continues to give addicts and mentally ill accommodations, will there be assurances that these residents will receive treatment and services and not just forever housed and supported while causing harm to themselves and the community.
 I speak specifically of the addicts and thieves that continue to rob and harass our community with many being guests of BC Housing.
 It is sad to see seniors and true homeless going without assistance while addicts and thieves are continually being handed everything to keep them addicted and stealing without treatment or consequences.
 How many hotels need to burn down before BC housing stops enabling.
 Housing first sounds great except there doesn’t seem to be anything happening second to that except to keep people addicted to drugs and criminal activity under the roof of BC Housing.

-Lisa Charlton asked over 3 years agoPeople who experience homelessness are as varied and different as any other neighbour.
+Lisa Charlton asked almost 4 years agoPeople who experience homelessness are as varied and different as any other neighbour.
 They may be seniors, people with disabilities, people who have employment but no housing, people who are working through mental health concerns and/or substance use.
 Labeling people who have experienced homelessness as criminals or people who use substances stereotypes and marginalizes vulnerable people.

 In 2019-2020 BC Housing provided 565 households with housing supports for seniors in Maple Ridge.
 This includes supportive housing, subsidized housing, and rental assistance in the private market.